 Wealth | Business | Finance | Life.
 Connect with us today and learn more about joining our community.

 What are the real odds of a worthwhile deal?
-Ben, one of our partners, gets pitched at least two new business ideas every week, not counting real estate.
-Do the math, and that’s roughly 100 proposals a year.
+Ben and I get pitched multiple new business ideas every week, not counting real estate.
+If you do the math – let’s say it’s 2 ideas each week – that’s roughly 100 proposals a year.
 How many move forward?
-Two or three—3% at most.
+Two or three….
+3% at most.

 When you look at your own inbox, the ratio is probably similar.
 Yet the default impulse is to bend over backward searching for ways to turn each pitch into a yes.